harshith051104/storyteller/README.md

-# 📖 Smart Cultural Storyteller 2.0
+# 📖 Smart Cultural Storyteller

-**Smart Cultural Storyteller 2.0** is a research-grade, interactive AI storytelling application that dynamically adapts to cultural themes, user choices, and even **facial emotions** in real-time.
+**Smart Cultural Storyteller** is a research-grade, interactive AI storytelling application that dynamically adapts to cultural themes, user choices, and even **facial emotions** in real-time.

 It moves beyond simple text generation by integrating **Dynamic Identity Generation**, **Cinematography**, **Moral Evaluation**, and **Privacy-Safe Emotion Detection** to create a deeply immersive experience.